 - These documents must be printed on the host institution's letterhead, must bear the institution's seal and must be signed by an appropriate authority.
 They should clearly indicate the title of the course, the number of hours per week, the length of the course (start/end dates), and the class average.

 - All official transcripts must be submitted to Saint Paul University in either French or English.
-Students are responsible for obtaining an official translation of those documents.
+Students are responsible for obtaining an official translation of these documents.

-- Students should contact the International Services Office upon their return, submit the official transcript (or other official document) from the host institution, and submit the International Services Office questionnaire on their experience abroad.
+- Students should contact the International Office upon their return, submit the official transcript (or other official document) from the host institution, and submit the International Office questionnaire on their experience abroad.

 - The second installment of their mobility scholarship (if eligible) will be paid once they submit the transcript and the questionnaire.